Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 The functions `f1` and `f2` are _update_ functions and `f3` is a _oneway_ function.
 Also, `f2` takes a `Nat` argument and `f3` takes a `Text` argument.

-The argument to the `inspect` system function (which we call `args` in this example) for this specific [actor](/internet-computer-programming-concepts/actors.html) will be an object of the following type:
+The argument to the `inspect` system function (which we call `args` in this example) for this specific [actor](/internet-computer-programming-concepts/actors.html) will be a record of the following type:

 ```motoko
 {{#include _mo/message-inspection1.mo:b}}